dotnet/csharpstandard/standard/variables.md

 ### §ref-span-safety-escape-scopes Ref safe scopes

-All reference variables obey safety rules that ensure the scope of the reference variable is not greater than the *ref_safe_scope* of its referent.
+All reference variables obey safety rules that ensure the scope of the reference variable is not greater than the ref-safe-scope of its referent.

-For any variable, the *ref_safe_scope* of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
-The *referent* of a reference variable must have a *ref_safe_scope* that is at least as wide as the scope of the reference variable.
-A `ref struct` instance may not be copied by value beyond the *ref_safe_scope* of the initializing expression(s) of any *ref-like fields*.
+For any variable, the ***ref-safe-scope*** of that variable is the scope where a *variable_reference* (§9.5) to that variable is valid.
+The referent of a reference variable must have a ref-safe-scope that is at least as wide as the scope of the reference variable.
+A `ref struct` instance may not be copied by value beyond the ref-safe-scope of the initializing expression(s) of any ref-like fields.

-There are three valid *ref_safe_scope*s:
+There are three valid ref-safe-scopes:

-- *block*: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
-The *ref_safe_scope* of a local variable is *block*.
-A local variable declared in a method has a *ref_safe_scope* of the *block* that defines the method.
+- ***block***: A *variable_reference* to a local variable declared in a block is valid from its declaration to the end of the block in which it is declared.
+The ref-safe-scope of a local variable is block.
+A local variable declared in a method has a ref-safe-scope of the block that defines the method.
 A variable declared in a block is a valid referent only if the reference variable is declared in the same block after the referent, or a nested block.
-- *function_member*: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter is valid in the entire function member.
-The *ref_safe_scope* of the fields of a `struct` type is *function_member*.
-A variable with *ref_safe_scope* of *function_member* is a valid referent only if the reference variable is declared in the same function member.
+- ***function-member***: A *variable_reference* to a value parameter on a function member declaration, including the implicit `this` parameter is valid in the entire function member.
+The ref-safe-scope of the fields of a `struct` type is function-member.
+A variable with ref-safe-scope of function-member is a valid referent only if the reference variable is declared in the same function member.
-- *caller_scope*: Member fields of a `class` type and `ref` parameters have *ref_safe_scope* of *caller_scope*.
-A variable with *ref_safe_scope* of *caller_scope* can be the referent of a reference return.
-A variable that can be the referent of a *reference-return* is *safe-to-ref-return*.
+- ***caller-scope***: Member fields of a `class` type and `ref` parameters have ref-safe-scope of caller-scope.
+A variable with ref-safe-scope of caller-scope can be the referent of a reference return.
+A variable that can be the referent of a reference-return is ***safe-to-ref-return***.

-These values form a nesting relationship from narrowest (*block*) to widest (*caller_scope*).
+These values form a nesting relationship from narrowest (*block*) to widest (caller-scope).

-> *Example*: The following code shows examples of the different *ref_safe_scope*s.
-The declarations show the *ref_safe_scope* for a referent to be the initializing expression for a `ref` variable.
-The examples show the *ref_safe_scope* for a reference return:
+> *Example*: The following code shows examples of the different ref-safe-scopes.
+The declarations show the ref-safe-scope for a referent to be the initializing expression for a `ref` variable.
+The examples show the ref-safe-scope for a reference return:
 >
 > ```csharp
 > public class C